holoviz/panel/doc/how_to/components/add_remove.md

 column
 ```

-## Tabs
+## Tabs Panel

-Just like ``Column``, ``Tabs`` components can be changed like a Python list.
-However, when adding or replacing items, it is also possible to pass a tuple providing a custom title for the tab.
+``Tabs`` can also be changed like a Python list.
+However, when adding or replacing tab items, it is also possible to pass a tuple providing a custom title for the tab.
 First, create a ``Tabs`` panel that contains a plot:

 ```{pyodide}
 from bokeh.plotting import figure